Daihatsu Charade

 The Daihatsu Charade is a supermini car produced by the Japanese manufacturer Daihatsu from 1977 to 2000.
-It is considered by Daihatsu as a "large compact" or "supermini" car, to differentiate it from the smaller kei car compacts in its line-up, such as the Daihatsu Mira.
-In Japan, it offers buyers more interior space and a larger engine that allows for the car to also be used outside of urban areas.
-It replaced the Daihatsu Consorte, although the Charmant took over from the bigger-engined Consortes, and didn't share a platform with a Toyota product.
+It is considered by Daihatsu as a "large compact" or "supermini" car, to differentiate it from the smaller, urban-oriented kei cars in its line-up, such as the Daihatsu Mira.
+It replaced the Daihatsu Consorte, although the Charmant took over from the bigger-engined Consortes, and did not share a platform with a Toyota product.

 In China, the Daihatsu Charade was called Xiali and was produced by Tianjin FAW, under the registered mark of "China FAW".
 From September 1986 to 2009, it sold over 1.5 million units in that country.
-It also provided the basis for countless unlicensed Chinese copies, often depending on fibreglass moldings taken from the second generation Charade.
+The second and third generation Charades also provided the basis for countless unlicensed Chinese copies, often depending on fibreglass moldings.
 Production ended in 2012.